tldr-pages/tldr/pages/common/hg-remove.md

 `hg remove --subrepos`

-- Record a deletion status for files that have been physically removed, but not from the repository:
+- Remove files from the repository that have been physically removed:

 `hg remove --after`